 Chobani’s first entry into the dairy-free coffee creamer market is this limited time, seasonal flavor.

 Last year, Silk was late to market with their pumpkin spice creamer, but this year, they were not going to make the same mistake.
-They announced a full pumpkin spice line up in August of 2020!
+They announced a full pumpkin spice line up in August!
 And this year, it includes two pumpkin spice creamers: Classic and Unsweet.

 This truly dairy-free coconut milk powdered creamer is enriched with pumpkin powder and warm spices.